 What is Micro Farming?

 There are several reasons why micro farming is becoming more popular.
-Besides the opportunity to earn extra income by selling their produce at local farmers' markets or through Community Supported Agriculture, you reduce your reliance on grocery stores.
+Besides the opportunity to earn extra income by selling their produce at local farmers' markets or through Community Supported Agriculture, you reduce your reliance on grocery stores. ![]() Get my FREE One-Acre Farm Plan and learn how to raise pigs, chickens and more, integrated with an organic market garden, to make more money from your small property.
+Imagine building a profitable and sustainable mini-farm even on a small piece of land.
+Enter your best email and the Guide will be sent to you right away.
 Control: Your micro farm allow you to have greater control over what you eat and how it is produced, enabling you to customize your diet to suit your needs and preferences.
 Environmentally friendly: The fact that micro farmers use techniques like composting, cover cropping, and natural pest control to maintain healthy soil and minimize the use of synthetic fertilizers and pesticides appeals to growers and customers.
 This makes micro farming a great option for people who are concerned about the environment and want to support sustainable agriculture.
 Connect with community: My own experience at New Terra Farm suggests micro farming is also a great way to build community and connect with other farmers and gardeners in your area.
 When we sold at the Merrickville Market we met other growers and consumers who are passionate about sustainable agriculture.
 This creates a sense of camaraderie and support that makes micro farming a psychically rewarding activity as well as financially rewarding.
 A great side hustle: Micro farming can be done on a part-time basis, which makes it a great option for people who want to supplement their income while still working another job.
 See more at this page Backyard Garden Profits.
 Bring your kids in: Micro farming can be a great way to teach kids about where their food comes from and the importance of sustainable agriculture.
 Low cost start-up: Micro farming requires some basic equipment, such as hand tools and a small tractor, but it doesn't require a huge investment in expensive machinery.
 Outdoor Exercise: Micro farming is a great way to get outside, enjoy the fresh air, and get some exercise in a natural setting.
 Why you MUST Consider Raising Small Livestock on Your Micro Farm

 |